-Types of greenwashing conduct Illustrative examples d. asset managers invest in underlying companies / assets that are greenwashed e. banks provide "transition finance" for a high emissions company to reduce its emissions, but with an emissions path which is not Paris-aligned or consistent with International Energy Agency's net zero pathways that limit global warming to 1.5°C with no / limited overshoot have any meaningful climate impact, or which have already been achieved Describing corporate financing for a fossil fuel company as "green finance" when the fossil fuel company plans to undertake a renewables development, but is also expanding its fossil fuel business IV.
-FINANCIAL REPORTING GREENWASHING: Financial institutions making false statements or omissions pursuant to disclosure-based regimes, or failures to make adequate financial disclosures of relevant environmental risks of its business, financing, or investments and thereby underrepresenting its exposure to such risks Shareholders of the Commonwealth Bank of Australia sued the bank for the issuance of its 2016 are report, in that it failed to disclose climate change related business / investment risks A civil society organisation has reported TotalEnergies to the French market regulator for alleguated underreporting its carbon emissions based on Total's own disclosures as compared to emissions standards used by the French state environmental agency Hypothetical scenarios that could arise with more mandatory disclosure regimes include: claim against a Financial Institution's reporting of its scope 1, 2, or 3 emissions being incorrect or incomplete or without disclosing relevant assumptions claim by purchaser of a company in a mergers and acquisitions context, where the purchaser relied on climate reporting in the public domain or in due diligence that was misleading or incomplete.
+Illustrative examples Shareholders of the Commonwealth Bank of Australia sued the bank for the issuance of its 2016 annuments report, in that it failed to disclose climate change related business / investment risks135 • A civil society organisation has reported TotalEnergies to the French market regulator for alleged underreporting its carbon emissions based on Total's own disclosures as compared to emissions standar used by the French state environmental agency • Complaint against Just Eat to UK's Financial Conduct Authority regarding its annual report potential misleading investors and exposing them to the risk of greenwashing by being led to believe its product is "sustainable" without disclosing a Paris-aligned strategy or aligning with emission commitments in countries where it operates Shareholders of Exxon filed a derivative lawsuit against the company's directors and senior officers misleading the public about climate change and its impacts on Exxon's business.
+138 Hypothetical scenarios that could arise with more mandatory disclosure regimes include: claim against a Financial Institution's reporting of its scope 1, 2, or 3 emissions being incorrect or incomple or without disclosing relevant assumptions claim by purchaser of a company in a mergers and acquisitions context, where the purchaser relied on climate reporting in the public domain or in due diligence that was misleading or incomplete.
 Claim for losses based on reliance on climate representations or warranties, including claims that the purchaser would not have purchased the company absent the false or misleading climate disclosure